-A sues B for trespass on his land.
-B alleges the existence of a public right of way over the land, which A denies.
-The existence of a decree in favour of the defendant, in a suit it is not conclusive proof that the right of way exists.
+- A sues B for trespass on his land.
+B alleges the existence of a public right of way over the land, which A denies. - The existence of a decree in favour of the defendant, in a suit by A against C for a trespass on the same land, in which C alleged the existence of the same right of way, is relevant, but it is not conclusive proof that the right of way exists.